Types of Degrees Histotechnologist Majors Are Getting

 Online Histotechnologist Programs

-In 2019-2020, 21 schools offered a histologic technology/histotechnologist program of some type.
+In the 2020-2021 academic year, 21 schools offered some type of histologic technology/histotechnologist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|